-beneficial.
-Options for such messages could include:

-- amendment of certain clauses (e.g. see "legal architecture" below) that would act as barriers to enlargement; - acknowledgement that the current ARFP framework provides a starting point and not as a fixed foundation for the future direction of ARFP; - acknowledgement that potential new ARFP economies can be evaluated on a case-by-case basis notwithstanding the current ARFP framework; and - where possible, an equivalence principle will be applied where comparable investor protection may be acceptable if the legal architecture of the applying economy prevents the adherence to the current ARFP framework. - Framework Approach.
+- A clear message to the industry on enlargement.
+To aid continuous development of ARFP, messages to the industry that the current ARFP jurisdictions support the goal of future enlargement and an indication of the enlargement approach would be beneficial.
+Options for such messages could include: - amendment of certain clauses (e.g. see "legal architecture" below) that would act as barriers to enlargement; - acknowledgement that the current ARFP framework provides a starting point and not a fixed foundation for the future direction of ARFP; - acknowledgement that potential new ARFP participating jurisdictions can be evaluated on a case-by-case basis notwithstanding the current ARFP framework; and - where possible, an equivalence principle will be applied where comparable investor protection may be acceptable if the legal architecture of the applying economy prevents adherence to the current ARFP framework. - Framework Approach.
 The Consultation Paper states that eligible economies wishing to become passport member economies would mutually decide to adopt those arrangements.
 A bilateral mutual discussion approach is a practical and effective way to be inclusive to address the varied detail across different economies needed to launch ARFP.
 However, over time, such an approach can risk leading to a network of bilateral deals that can contain inconsistent details.
 Difficulties in maintaining a consistent ARFP approach can become potential barriers to new economies from joining.
-Thus, a clear view would be essential on which regional entity will be managing the ARFP framework and thus, who will ensure the consistency of ARFP implementation, addressing barriers to economies' participation, investors' accessibility and ensuring choice, cost-effectiveness and relevance of the ARFP framework. - Legal architecture.
+A clear view would be essential on which regional entity will be managing the ARFP framework and thus, who will ensure the consistency of ARFP implementation, addressing barriers to economies' participation, investors' accessibility and ensuring choice, cost-effectiveness and relevance of the ARFP framework. - Legal architecture.
 Some aspects of the current ARFP framework inhibit enlargement opportunities.
 The arrangements currently proposed include a requirement for independent oversight over performance of eligible operators' duties.
-57 Such a requirement is not immediately compatible with existing arrangements in particular jurisdictions based on civil law, which utilize a stringent regulatory framework and rely on robust monitoring and inspections to ensure sound operation of funds (or trust vehicles), rather than on governance structures at the fund level.58 In such civil law jurisdictions, the requirement for independent oversight as it stands poses a significant deterrent for established fund and asset management firms to participate in ARFP.
+64 Such a requirement is not immediately compatible with existing arrangements in particular jurisdictions based on civil law, which utilize a stringent regulatory framework and rely on robust monitoring and inspections to ensure sound operation of funds (or trust vehicles), rather than on governance structures at the fund level.65 In such civil law jurisdictions, the requirement for independent oversight as it stands poses a significant deterrent for established fund and asset management firms to participate in ARFP.
 Even if bilateral negotiations can bridge differences, the time required to complete negotiations and legislative changes poses significant barriers.
-Additionally, the requirement for compliance audit represents a "one-size-fits-all" approach to investor protection at fund level that adds significant costs and compliance burdens for operators in such jurisdictions. - Membership categories.
-The current ARFP framework presumes that member economies will act concurrently as both home and host regulators.
-Creation of two different categories of ARFP membership based on these two distinct roles, i.e., home economy members and host economy members, could facilitate enlargement efforts.
-As is appropriate, much of the ARFP framework is focused on home regulator rules where the funds are manufactured; the rules required for host regulator functions focus on fund offering and distribution and are therefore less onerous from the perspective of legal architecture.
-Consequently, the barriers to becoming a host economy member are less onerous (from a legal framework).
+Additionally, the requirement for compliance audit represents a "one-size-fits-all" approach to investor protection at fund level that adds significant costs and compliance burdens for operators in such jurisdictions.

-57 Refer to Chapter 3 of the Consultation Paper, page 21.
+64 Refer to Chapter 3 of the Consultation Paper, page 21.

-58 Japan provides an example of such a jurisdiction.
+65 Japan provides an example of such a jurisdiction.